 Advantages and disadvantages of voice authentication

-Voice authentication, or voice biometrics, is one of the advanced ways of authentication used today.
-It is also considered one of the most secure means of identifying an individual.
+Voice authentication, or voice biometrics, is one of the most advanced identity methods today.
+It is also one of the most secure ways to confirm who a person is.

 What is voice authentication, and how does it work?

-Unlike traditional voice recognition methods, voice authentication does not rely on passwords or PINs, making it a non-invasive and convenient option.
+Unlike traditional voice recognition methods, voice authentication does not rely on passwords or PINs.
+Because of this, it stays non-invasive and convenient.

 This technology also works differently from speech recognition, speech-to-text, and voice assistants like Siri.
-These tools only process verbal language, convert them into text, and act upon the commands given.
+For example, those tools only process spoken words.
+They convert speech into text and act on the commands.

 Advantages of voice authentication